jamesnovak/SetupAIAD/README.md

 The default password for the new users that will be created in the target tenant.
 Default: `'pass@word1'`

 * `UserCount`
 The number new users that will be created in the target tenant.
 Default: `20`
+If you would simply like to clear out all users and environments, enter `0`

 * `MaxRetryCount`
 The number of retries when an error occurs.
 Default: `3`